 g) After this…

-Once your application to the job market is submitted, by clicking “Finalise”, this application will be processed by an external commission, which will assign a mark based on these merits.
+After this long process, your application will be processed by an external commission, which will assign a mark based on these merits.
 Profiles that are approved appear regularly, on a bi-weekly basis in a dedicated page.

 Please report to us once you have been approved.
 We need this information to make sure there are enough candidates to actually open the position.